 A key goal of the AEOP is to develop a STEM-literate citizenry.
 To reach this goal, students must be engaged with high quality STEM activities both in and out of school.
 In order to examine the impact of Unite on students' interest in future STEM Engagement, students were asked to report changes in the likelihood of their engaging in STEM activities outside of required school activities as a result of their Unite experience (Table 33).
 Approximately half or more of Unite students reported an increased likelihood of engaging in each STEM activity (48%-74%).
 Nearly three-quarters of students reported being more likely to take an elective STEM class (74%) and use a computer to design or program something (73%).
-A composite score was created from the Future STEM Engagement items.
-No significant differences were found by U2 classification for Future STEM Engagement.
+A composite score was created from the Future STEM Engagement.
 There were differences found by school location and ELL status, but none of the other demographic subgroup variables.
 Students who attend urban or rural schools reported significantly greater likelihood of engaging in future STEM activities compared to suburban students (medium effect size d=0.505).
-Additionally, ELL students reported significantly greater likelihood of engaging in future STEM activities compared to non-ELL students (small effect size d=0.335).
+Additionally, ELL students reported significantly greater likelihood of engaging in future STEM activities compared to suburban students (medium effect size d=0.505).